iv461/icey/icey/doc/source/extending_icey.md

   }
 ```
-This code is missing a declaration for `callback`, we will add it later.
+This code is missing a declaration for `callback`, we will add it in a moment.
 The subscriber is stored with `this->impl()->subscriber` in the impl-object `ImageTransportSubscriberImpl` that we declared previously.
-You should also store everything inside the impl and never directly in the custom Stream.
+You should never store something directly in the Stream but only in the impl.
+By storing it in the impl, we also achieve that the lifetime of the subscriber is bound to the lifetime of the node: The `icey::Context` creates and owns all impls.

 ```{note}